mistakia/nano-community/docs/introduction/advantages.md

 Because Nano does not need to pay to secure the network, it is resistant to <a href="https://medium.com/@clemahieu/emergent-centralization-due-to-economies-of-scale-83cc85a7cbef" target="_blank">emergent centralization due to economies of scale effects</a>.

+### Nano is private

+Nano, like Bitcoin, is pseudonymous.
+All accounts on the ledger, the balances and entire transaction history, are public.
+However, the identity of the owner is anonymous.

+Nano puts users in control of their privacy, allowing them to better preserve it.
+Users are not reliant on intermediaries like banks to prevent breaches of privacy.

 ### Nano is instantly verifiable

 The ledger, and therefore the balances of all accounts, is public.